-- RESCIND ALL HARMFUL ASYLUM RULES AND RESTORE ACCESS TO PROTECTION: The administration's record on asylum is abysmal.
+- The administration's record on asylum is abysmal.
 The administration's deeply dehumanizing approach to asylees and refugees must be reframed.
 In addition to allowing numerous Trump-era regulations to remain on the books, it has issued its own damaging policies, including the Circumvention of Lawful Pathways rule, which institutes a process gauntlet that severely limits access to asylum.
 Most immediately, the administration must urgently take steps to rescind all these rules.
 In addition, it must dedicate significant resources toward rebuilding the asylum program.
 Currently, there are over 1 million asylum applications pending before USCIS and over 1 million pending before the immigration courts.
-These are staggering numbers and the administration must take steps, including streamlining the onerous adjudications process, toward reducing the backlog and ensuring that benefits available are, in fact, accessible. - ENSURE THAT NATURALIZATION IS ACCESSIBLE TO ALL: USCIS must ensure that naturalization is available to all people who wish to become citizens.
+These are staggering numbers and the administration must take steps, including streamlining the onerous adjudications process, toward reducing the backlog and ensuring that benefits available are, in fact, accessible. - that naturalization is available to all people who wish to become citizens.
 While the agency has made strides to achieve this goal through increased outreach and engagement and necessary policy updates, and has made significant improvements to application backlogs and processing times, there is more to be done.
 For example, the agency should make certain that steps it has taken to make naturalization more accessible to people with disabilities are fully implemented.
 In addition, the agency should reduce the length of the N-400 and take care not to ask unnecessary questions that could dissuade people from applying.
 Furthermore, it should encourage more eligible individuals to naturalize by offering sameday oaths and remote oath ceremonies, shorter interviews and interview waivers, and other targeted changes to policy.

 II: END IMMIGRATION ARRESTS, IMMIGRATION DETENTION, AND DEPORTATIONS undermined local and state efforts to keep immigrant communities intact and to eliminate the immigration penalties that follow contact with the criminal legal system.
-It is welldocumented how these systems harm and destabilize Black and immigrant communities.
+It is well-documented how these systems harm and destabilize Black and immigrant communities.
 Given the destructive impact of policing, criminalization, surveillance and immigration enforcement, the administration must begin dismantling these systems.